joakimstrandell/bedrock/README.md

   * `WP_SITEURL` - Full URL to WordPress including subdirectory (http://example.com/wp)
   * `AUTH_KEY`, `SECURE_AUTH_KEY`, `LOGGED_IN_KEY`, `NONCE_KEY`, `AUTH_SALT`, `SECURE_AUTH_SALT`, `LOGGED_IN_SALT`, `NONCE_SALT`

-  If you want to automatically generate the security keys (assuming you have wp-cli installed locally) you can use the very handy [wp-cli-dotenv-command][wp-cli-dotenv]:
+  You can automatically generate the security keys (assuming you have wp-cli installed locally):

-      wp package install aaemnnosttv/wp-cli-dotenv-command
+      $ wp package install aaemnnosttv/wp-cli-dotenv-command

-      wp dotenv salts regenerate
+      $ wp dotenv salts regenerate

   Or, you can cut and paste from the [Roots WordPress Salt Generator][roots-wp-salt].